directus/directus/docs/cloud/glossary.md

 ### Optimize Node Configuration

 As stated in the beginning of this section and as shown by the examples above, you are never locked-in to a specific node configuration.
-As Project needs change, you are free to reconfigure capacity and scale up or down as needed, _at the click of a button_.
+As Project needs change, you are free to reconfigure capacity and scale up or down as needed _at the click of a button_.
 However, you will need to monitor overall system traffic to make informed decisions on Node configuration.
 The [Project Monitor Page](/cloud/projects/#monitor-a-project) provides performance analytics, which can be used to help inform these decisions.